 My name is Yves Goergen [ˌiːv ˈɡœʁɡən] and I am a 35-year old computer professional who likes spending a lot of time with these devices.
 I assemble computers for myself so that I can take care for the details I’m otherwise missing.
 If something is bugging me about an application, I like to think about doing it differently myself.
 Then all sorts of ideas come to my mind and sometimes I come up with unusual concepts.
 Along the way, every now and then useful programs or code snippets accumulate which at times I publish here, most of it under an open source licence.
 You can marvel at my other hobby in my HD photo gallery.

 After finishing school and national service, I’ve been studying computer science (informatics) for 5½ years at the University of Erlangen.
 My focus was on databases and operating systems/distributed systems.
-Since then I’m employed as a software developer for over 9 years (more on XING).
+Since then I’m employed as a software developer for over 9 years (more on LinkedIn and XING).
 Besides several programming languages I can read, write, speak and understand pretty much all of German (also Franconian and Bavarian to some extent), quite a lot of English and also some French.

 A note on page translations

 While all content on this site is available in German, the English translation is partially incomplete and may never be finished, especially where the presented software only speaks German.
 In such cases you could give automatic translation software like Google Translate a try.
 (Always translate from or to English, anything else seems to stop over English and add more errors in a second round.)
 If all fails, please just drop me a line and I’ll do my best to translate the missing parts myself.

 What happened so far